 Early Childhood Research Quarterly

-For over twenty years, Early Childhood Research Quarterly (ECRQ) has influenced the field of early childhood education and development through the publication of empirical research that meets the highest standards of scholarly and practical significance.
-ECRQ publishes predominantly empirical research (quantitative or qualitative methods) on issues of interest to early childhood development, theory, and educational practice (Birth through 8 years of age).
+Early Childhood Research Quarterly (ECRQ) publishes research on early childhood education and development from birth through 8 years of age.
+ECRQ publishes predominantly empirical research (quantitative or qualitative methods) on issues of interest to early childhood development, theory, and educational practice.

-The journal also occasionally publishes practitioner and/or policy perspectives, book reviews, and significant reviews of research.
+The journal also occasionally publishes practitioner and/or policy perspectives and significant reviews of research.
 As an applied journal, we are interested in work that has social, policy, and educational relevance and implications and work that strengthens links between research and practice.

 Topics of interest include, but are not limited to: